jcla27/Pomodoro/doc/installation_manual.md

    - Press Enter to access the Pomodoro website.

 Note:
 You can use the website only when you register an account and log in.
-However, creating an account will allow you to save your to-do lists and use other features for future reference.
+Creating an account will allow you to save your to-do lists and use other features for future reference.